comharris/mattermost-handbook-1/company/how-to-guides-for-staff/how-to-spend-company-money/README.md

 ### **MILEAGE REIMBURSEMENT**

-We will reimburse mileage according to local laws of the country your contract is legally signed.
+We will reimburse mileage according to local laws of the region/country your contract is legally signed.
 For example, a contract with Mattermost, Inc. would be subject to IRS mileage reimbursement at the [US rate per mile](http://www.irs.gov/Tax-Professionals/Standard-Mileage-Rates).
 For approval, you must add a screenshot of a map to the expense in Expensify indicating the mileage.

 * [US rate per mile](http://www.irs.gov/Tax-Professionals/Standard-Mileage-Rates)
 * [Canada rate per KM](https://www.canada.ca/en/revenue-agency/services/tax/businesses/topics/payroll/benefits-allowances/automobile/automobile-motor-vehicle-allowances/automobile-allowance-rates.html)